ESA Vice President-Elect

 Any MUVE Section member in good standing may stand for office and can self-nominate.
 The presidential line is a four-year commitment.

-Any North Central Branch member in good standing may stand for office and can self-nominate.
-Board members agree to serve a three-year term and can be re-elected one time.
+Any MUVE Section member in good standing may stand for office and can self-nominate.
+Governing Council members agree to serve a three-year term and can be reelected one time.

 Representational Board members serve a liaison role to ensure open communications between the Society and Section.
 Board members attend four meetings per year (two virtual, two physical) and will participate in other meetings as needed.
 Each Board meeting will require advance preparation by reading and understanding the materials provided.
-The Representative serves on the PBT Governing Council which meets monthly.
+The Representative serves on the MUVE Governing Council, which meets monthly.

-Any PBT Section member in good standing may stand for office and can self-nominate.
-Board members agree to serve a three-year term and can be re-elected one time.
+Any MUVE Section member in good standing may stand for office and can self-nominate.
+Board members agree to serve a three-year term and can be reelected one time.

 P-IE Section Vice President-Elect